 The Department develops its strategic plans with consideration of available data, and the advice and insights of numerous internal and external stakeholders.
-Court partners, American Indian Tribes, advocacy groups, DCS staff, Casey Family Programs, ACTION for Child Protection, the Capacity Building Center for States, and the Children's Bureau are among the stakeholders and national child welfare organizations that the Department consulted to inform the selection of goals and strategic initiatives.
+Parents, youth, American Indian Tribes, court partners, advocacy groups, service providing agencies, DCS staff, Casey Family Programs, ACTION for Child Protection, the Capacity Building Center for States, and the Children's Bureau are among the stakeholders and national child welfare organizations that the Department consulted to inform selection of goals and strategic initiatives.
+In SFY 2021 the Department's strategic plan continues the five multi-year strategic priorities and updates the strategic initiatives to describe the milestones planned for SFY 2022.
+Stakeholder input is occurring at the strategic initiative level, as described below.